 12. Other costs of living while you leverage geoarbitrage

-There are still some other factors to consider when creating your geoarbitrage strategy.
+There are still some other living expenses to consider when creating your geoarbitrage strategy.
 Food is an inevitable cost that must be included in your budget and location consideration.
 Moving to a city may give you more access to food than living in a rural location.
-Of course, the cost of groceries will vary as well, so will need to be a factor in your location.
+Of course, the cost of groceries will also vary, so food costs must be a factor in your location.

 Do you prefer to dine out?
-What types of food do you like and what price points are you looking for?
-Answering these questions can help you determine where you want to move based on how you like to eat and what your food/dining out budget is.
+What types of food do you like, and what price points are you looking for?
+Answering these questions can help you determine where you want to move based on how you like to eat and your food/dining-out budget.

-Another thing you may want to consider is the happiness level of each location.
-You definitely don’t want to put in all the effort of packing up your life to move, just to find out you’ll be miserable!
+Another thing you may want to consider is the happiness level and quality of life in each location.
+You definitely don’t want to put in all the effort of packing up your life to move just to find out you’ll be miserable!
 Check out Forbes list of 20 happiest and 20 unhappiest cities in America.

 Now, let’s look at some of the best big and little cities for geoarbitrage.